SwiftGen/SwiftGen/Documentation/MigrationGuide.md

 If you're migrating from SwiftGen 5.x to SwiftGen 6.0, there might be some migration steps you'll need to use.

-Below is a list of pointers to help you migrate to the new SwiftGen 6.0
+Below is a list of pointers to help you migrate to the new SwiftGen 6.0.

 ## `storyboards` command has been renamed

-The `storyboards` subcommand has been renamed `ib` (for Interface Builder).
-The new command `ib` will be able to parse `.xib` files in addition to `.storyboard` files in a future version (hence its new name).
+The `storyboards` subcommand has been renamed `ib`, for Interface Builder.
+This renaming was necessary to prepare for an upcoming feature of being able to parse `XIB` files too in a future release of SwiftGen.
 You should replace invocations in your config files with the new `ib` command name, or command line invocations of `swiftgen storyboards …` with `swiftgen ib …`.

 ❗️ See below: the bundled `storyboards` templates have been split up into one for scenes and one for segues.